 A few items of note here:

-Broken record repeat - important note – the updated GPMC tool is ready to go as soon as you deploy your first WS 2012 or Win8 member system w/ RSAT tools installed and enabled.
+Broken record repeat - important note – the updated GPMC tool is ready to go as soon as you deploy your first WS 2012 or Win8 member system w/ RSAT tools installed and enabled (but PLEASE see the edit towards the top of the post).

 More info about Group Policy (GPMC and beyond) in WS 2012: http://technet.microsoft.com/en-us/library/jj574108.aspx